99darwin/nouncaster/NOUNRANK.md

 Similarly, Noun Rank treats an “outbound link” as a “vote” of sorts.
 In terms of the Farcaster protocol, this “outbound link” is a “follow”:

 - Every Noun NFT owner has a score.
 To simplify things, let's say each Noun has a score of one (1).
-- When another follows a Noun, they inherit their score.
-In this way, the most followed Noun has the highest score and quality.
+- When a user is followed by this Noun, they inherit their score.
+In this way, the most followed user has the highest score and quality.
+- Users with no Noun NFTs can still accumulate scores.

 This system can work with any trait to increase an individual Noun's score.
 The sum would represent the overall “Nounishness” – e.g., ‘How long have they owned a Noun?’
 ‘How active they are in the community?’
-‘How many Nouns do they own?’—with different assigned scores for each trait.
+‘How many Nouns do they own?’— with different assigned scores for each trait.

 The sum (overall score) of a Noun will impact which posts are deemed essential.
-Different actions (comment, like, or repost) have a distinct ‘weight’—in the figure, L represents the weight for likes.
+Different post actions (comment, like, or repost) have a distinct ‘weight’ — in the above figure, L represents the weight for likes.

 Instinctively, a Repost would have the highest weight (e.g., 3), a Comment could weigh 2.5, and a Like could weigh 2.

 ### Scenarios